Flu & Infectious Disease Information

 The LCC Health Clinic has Tdap available by appointment.
 Please call or stop by to request an appointment to get a Tdap if you have not yet had one as an adult.
 Tdap is also available from your primary care provider and at many pharmacies.

 If you believe you may have pertussis or have been exposed to it, please contact your health care provider immediately.
 Treatment is available and infected individuals need to stay home to help prevent the spread of the disease.

 What is Meningococcal disease?

-Meningits may be cuased by bacteria, viruses or fungal infections.
-Meningitis type B is caused by a bacteria that can cause a serious and sometimes life threatening infection that often causes swelling of the tissue around the brain or spinal cord or can cause a serious blood infection.
-If you think you have been exposed to meningitis type B talk to your health care provider immediately, preventative treament or vacciantion may prevent you from contracting meningitis.
+Meningitis type B is caused by a bacteria that can result in a serious and sometimes life-threatening infection.
+This can often cause swelling of the tissue around the brain or spinal cord, or a serious blood infection.
+If you think you have been exposed to meningitis type B, talk to your health care provider immediately.
+Preventative treatment or vaccination may prevent you from contracting meningitis.

 Symptoms of meningitis: